Stevekk11/Project-portfolio/README.md

 # Import CSV

 In the chooser window, you can import a csv with data that matches the rows in the provided database.
 Use ; as delimiter.
-In the Doprava DB, you must import a CSV with this data:
+In the Transport DB, you must import a CSV with this data:

 # <data>
     StationName,StationType,HasShelter,HasBench,HasTrashBin,HasInfoPanel,RequestStop,BarrierFree,LineNumber,LineName